-- Precondition: The current position of the reader must be a location where an object of T was written. storage must point to a location with appropriate space and alignment for an object of type deserialized_type_t<T>. - Reads a serialized representation of an object of type T and constructs a deserialized object of type deserialized_type_t<T> in the memory denoted by storage.
-Returns a pointer to the newly constructed object. - UPC++ progress level: none
+- 42 Precondition: The current position of the reader must be a location where an object of type T was written. deserialized_type_t<T> must not have a top-level const qualifier. - 43 Destructs object, reads a serialized representation of an object of type T, and constructs a deserialized object of type deserialized_type_t<T> in the memory denoted by &object.
+Returns a pointer to the newly constructed object.